GangOfFour199/weatherApp/README.md

 ## ABOUT

-> *A simple weather application that allows users to input their desired location, then have access to a plethora of information regarding the weather of whichever place they are*
+> *A simple weather application that allows users to input their desired location, then have access to a plethora of weather information of for that place*

 - Retrieves data from a backend API
 - Utilises async and await methods